Tony Perezchica: New York Yankees

 In 1993 he began to play in the New York Yankees organization, splitting the season between the Double-A Albany-Colonie Yankees of the Eastern League and the Triple-A Columbus Clippers of the International League.
 He hit a combined .321 with 17 doubles, seven triples, 11 home runs, 33 RBIs and one stolen base in 72 games.

 In his final season, 1995, Perezchica spent the entire season with the Triple-A Columbus Clippers.
 He batted .257 with 12 doubles, four triples, seven home runs, 44 RBIs and three stolen bases.

 Coaching career

 New York Yankees

 Perezchica began his coaching career as the hitting coach for the Double-A Norwich Navigators in 1997 and later coached them in the 2002 season.
 He also coached the Triple-A Columbus Clippers in 1998 and the Class-A Greensboro Bats from 1999 to 2001.

 Arizona Diamondbacks

-He began his managerial career in 2003 with the Rookie-Level Missoula Osprey and then managed the Class-A South Bend Silver Hawks in 2004, the Double-A Tennessee Smokies in 2005 and now serves as the Diamondbacks Minor League fielding coordinator.
+He began his managerial career in 2003 with the Rookie-Level Missoula Osprey and then managed the Single-A South Bend Silver Hawks in 2004, the Double-A Tennessee Smokies in 2005 and then served as the Diamondbacks Minor League fielding coordinator.

 After the 2016 season, the Diamondbacks hired Perezchica as their third base coach.

+Houston Astros

+The Houston Astros hired Perezchica as third base coach on October 24, 2024, succeeding Gary Pettis.
+Perezchica also assumed roles as infield coach and run prevention coordinator.